AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Conclusion

 \section{Conclusion}

-In this work, we have presented a novel architecture AMPose in which the Transformer encoder and GCN blocks is repeatedly stacked.
-In AMPose, the relations among joints are divided into two sets: the non-physical relations and physical connection in human joints, which can be modularized by the Transformer encoder and GCNs, respectively.
-The Transformer encoder is applied to connect each joint with all the other joints, while GCN is applied to capture the information of neighboring joints in the human body.
-The proposed method shows superior performance in accuracy and generalization ability by comparing with state-of-the-art models on Human3.6M and MPI-INF-3DHP datasets.
-However, the proposed model only takes accuracy performance as consideration.
-The lightweight model based on the proposed structure may be future work.
+In this work, we have presented a novel method AMPose for 3D HPE in which the Transformer encoder and GCN blocks are alternately stacked.
+In the AMPose, the relations among joints are divided into two sets: The global and physically connected relations in human joints, which the Transformer encoder and GCNs can modularize, respectively.
+The proposed method shows superior performance in accuracy and generalization ability by comparing with state-of-the-art models on the Human3.6M and MPI-INF-3DHP datasets.
+For realistic applications, the lightweight HPE model based on the proposed structure may be future work.